Arthur Obel: Aftermath of Kemron and Pearl Omega

-Professor Obel was sued by many patients because of Kemron and Pearl Omega's ineffectiveness and he later had a court case versus the Kenya AIDS Society in 1998.
-This court case against Obel was because he manufactured, distributed, and sold Pearl Omega without the approval of the Health Minister of Kenya.
-Obel won the case and gained a reputation of falsifying information and fraud.
+Professor Arthur Obel's HIV/AIDS research became the subject of significant scientific, regulatory, and legal controversy following his promotion of the treatments Kemron and later Pearl Omega.
+Although the medicines attracted considerable public attention, their claimed efficacy was not accepted by the mainstream scientific and medical community because sufficient evidence from controlled clinical trials was lacking.

+In 1998, the Kenya AIDS Society filed proceedings against Obel seeking an Interlocutory injunction to restrain him from manufacturing, distributing, selling, or administering Pearl Omega pending determination of the suit.
+The Society alleged, among other things, that Pearl Omega was being marketed without the necessary statutory approvals and that claims regarding its effectiveness against HIV/AIDS were unsubstantiated.
+The High Court (Kenya) declined to grant the injunction, and the Court of Appeal of Kenya upheld that decision, finding only that the legal requirements for an interlocutory injunction had not been satisfied.
+The appellate court did not determine that Pearl Omega was effective, nor did it make findings that Obel had committed fraud or falsified scientific information.

-Professor Arthur Obel continued his work on HIV/AIDS even after the discreditation of the Kemron and Pearl Omega medications.
-In 2011, he published work on the correlation of WHO clinical staging with CD4 cell count in adult HIV positive patients at the Kenyatta National Hospital.
+Despite the controversy surrounding Kemron and Pearl Omega, Obel continued his academic and medical research on HIV/AIDS.
+In 2011, he co-authored a study examining the correlation between World Health Organization clinical staging and CD4 cell count among adult HIV-positive patients at Kenyatta National Hospital.

-Obel wrote a book called "Curbing the HIV/AIDS Menace Effectively" in 1995.
+Obel also authored the 1995 book Curbing the HIV/AIDS Menace Effectively.

 Work not relating to HIV/AIDS

 Although Obel is most known for his work on Kemron and Pearl Omega, a big part of Dr. Obel's research consisted of practical therapeutics.
 He has numerous published works including practical therapeutics on antibiotic therapy, the use of insulin, the use of anti-diabetic agents, the treatment of gout, the treatment of peptic ulcers, anxiolytic drugs, and the therapy of diarrhoeal diseases.

 Obel also wrote, and self-published, numerous books such as "Power and Intrigue," a book relating to one's power, whether it be associative, personal, professional, or reward power, "Kenya's Industrialization Strategy," and "Resilient Manhood Dynamism: The Basis of a Rapid Take-off."